GSoC 2023: GPU acceleration in Trixi.jl using CUDA.jl

 How to Setup

-This project was entirely set up and tested on Amazon Web Services (AWS), and the instance type chosen was p3.2xlarge (see the link for more details).
+This project was entirely set up and tested on Amazon Web Services (AWS), and the instance type chosen was p3.2xlarge.
 Here is the link to the specific information of both CPU and GPU used for this project.
 Note that this project is reproducible by following the setup instructions provided link aboout how to set up environment.
 Also, for individuals without an Nvidia GPU but interested in experimenting with CUDA, here is a link detailing how to set up a cloud GPU on AWS.

 Key Highlights

-The overview of the project repository can be accessed through this README file.
+The overview of the project repository can be accessed through this README.md file.
 Here is a detailed description of the highlights of this project.

 1. Kernel Prototyping